 The thing is, in my eyes, the Ghostbusters trilogy is already complete.
 We’ve had an exceptional sequel to Ghostsbusters 2 already, it is called Ghostbusters: The Video Game (2009).
 Written by Dan Aykroyd and Harold Ramis, it also features the original cast!
 For those who haven’t played it, you take on the role of ‘Rookie’, a new addition to the original team.
 The story takes place in 1991, two years after the Ghostbusters 2 and includes the likes of Gozer and the Stay Puft Marshmallow Man.
 Aykroyd himself has gone on record to state that “This is essentially the third movie.”
 This game perfectly rounds off the series.
 But as this movie IS happening, I think they must draw inspiration from an existing Ghostbusters property.

 Who you gonna’ call?
 Extreme Ghostbusters!
 (1997).
 It’s being reported that ‘four teenagers’ are due to be cast in the main roles.
 This also ties in nicely with Ivan Reitman’s comments about passing on the torch, the very premise of Extreme Ghostbusters.
 A new young team taking over from the original crew.
 While there has been no mention of the original cast members being involved, I would have the movie start with the funeral of Egon Spengler.
 Have the original cast back for the first ten minutes to complete the ‘old-guard’ story with the rest of the movie switching focus on the new team.
-The original cast need to be the support, but not the focus.
+The original cast needs to be the support, but not the focus.
 The balance has to be right.

 As stated before, I would hope that the new team would be a diverse mix.
-I would also try include subtle references and homages to the original films, but not rely on nostalgia too heavily.
-The script would also have to greatly improved from the 2016 attempt.
+I would also try to include subtle references and homages to the original films, but not rely on nostalgia too heavily.
+The script would also have to greatly improve from the 2016 attempt.
 I think they have the right person at the helm for the project, it’s a passion project.
 It will be handled with care and respect.
 What I’m basically saying, 2020 cannot come soon enough!